n1smm/citation_linker_app/README.md

 ## general app flow
 <br>
-- open the app - select a document you want to link
+- open the app - select a document you want to link <br>
-- in config window you can clear current config or load previous or manually adjust the paramenters
+- in config window you can clear current config or load previous or manually adjust the paramenters <br>
-- in document viewer you can:
+- in document viewer you can: <br>
-    + use space to selecte the start and end of the articles you want to link (end is after bibliography)
+    + use space to selecte the start and end of the articles you want to link (end is after bibliography) <br>
-    + mouse actions:
+    + mouse actions: <br>
-        * left click and drag - creates a selection that you can add to bibliography delimiters or special cases (check config for more info)
+        * left click and drag - creates a selection that you can add to bibliography delimiters or special cases (check config for more info) <br>
-        * right click - delete links and annotations
+        * right click - delete links and annotations <br>
-- after you selected all the articles and edited config click start linking button
+- after you selected all the articles and edited config click start linking button <br>
-- next step it will open document viewer in split view:
+- next step it will open document viewer in split view: <br>
-    + left is used  to check the text
+    + left is used  to check the text <br>
-    + right will snap to the bibliography of the article you are viewing on the left
+    + right will snap to the bibliography of the article you are viewing on the left <br>
-- in split view you can add or remove links:
+- in split view you can add or remove links: <br>
-    + right click - delete link or annotation
+    + right click - delete link or annotation <br>
-    + left click and drag - create a selection and then:
+    + left click and drag - create a selection and then: <br>
-        * in the left viewer click add link
+        * in the left viewer click add link <br>
-        * in the right, make a new selection and click add destination
+        * in the right, make a new selection and click add destination <br>
-        * this will link the citatio to bibliography
+        * this will link the citatio to bibliography <br>

 ## Citation Style
 The script works with **Chicago author-date style** (parenthetical citations) and expects citations primarily within parentheses in the format: `(Author Year)` or `(Author Year: pages)`.